 American Airlines elite upgrade basics

-All American AAdvantage elite members are eligible for unlimited, complimentary, auto-requested upgrades to first class on domestic flights, as well as select short haul international flights.
+All American AAdvantage elite members are eligible for unlimited, complimentary, auto-requested upgrades to first class on domestic flights, as well as to business class on select short haul international flights.
 Elite members aren’t just eligible to upgrade themselves, but are also eligible to upgrade a companion traveling with them.

 The major catch, of course, is that a large number of elite members are generally competing for a fairly limited number of first class seats.
 The devil is very much in the detail when it comes to these benefits, so let’s cover everything you need to know.